BackyardBrains/docs.backyardbrains.com/docs/Human/HumanSB/index.md

 |Input impedance common mode|5Gohm|

 :::warning
-Connecting via USB is possible on Windows, macOS, Android devices. iOS devices with a USB-C connector are supported as well, but ones with a lightning connector are not, even with an adapter.
+Connecting to iOS devices with a lightning port requires our USB-C to Lightning cable which is sold seperately
 :::

-While it's possible to connect using our Green Smartphone cable, and is the only way to connect on iOS devices with a lightning connector, only the data from channel 1 will be transfered.
+While it's possible to connect using our Green Smartphone cable, only the data from channel 1 will be transfered.
 Low frequency signals like EEG, EOG and ECG will be mostly or entirely filtered out by the phone or laptop when connecting using this method

 ## Experiments ##